Ancient India History - Early Civilizations

 • Instead he taught meditation as a peaceful detachment from desire and suffering.

-This was an obvious break with Vedic practices, although lots of their thinking and concepts were taken over by the Buddha.
+This was an obvious break with Vedic practices, although lots of the traditional thinking and concepts were taken over in Buddhism.

 A brief history of Buddhism shows, that the new religion became more and more attractive not only in India but also in China and in many other Asian countries.